Aleezayfarasat/Hello-world-/README.md

 - Python code for the phishing detector.
 - Example phishing and safe emails.
 - Documentation of the UC San Diego Health phishing attack case.
+## 📌 Note to Grader

+This is my very first coding project.
+As a **medical student with no prior programming background**, I wanted to challenge myself by connecting what I learned in CS50 Cybersecurity with a real-world healthcare phishing case.

+My goal was not to build a perfect phishing detector, but to show **effort, curiosity, and a basic working program** that links medicine and cybersecurity.